sowcow/ogden-german/README.md

 - The list of words is taken from Ogden's Basic English vocabulary with omition of ~5 words.
 - Abundant list of translations has been automatically generated
 - Some niceties like drawing images for words for yourself
+- Spaced repitition system is inplace

 ## Status

 - [X] Application part working as I need it
 - [X] Very nice file with translations
 - [X] Images (you draw your own right on the page :lol:)
-- [ ] Spaced repitition - simple Leitner system mod
+- [X] Spaced repitition - simple system inspired by Leitner system
 - [ ] Example sentences??? - we shall see
   * check the file size if they all are in one file
   * decide on how to store them: separate/opt-in/cache?